pranjay-poddar/Dev-Geeks/React-JS Projects/Shortt/src/README.md

 To run the project, follow these steps:

 1. Navigate to the project directory using the terminal
-2. Run `npm run dev` to start the development server
+2. Run `npm run start` to start the development server
 3. Open your browser and go to `http://localhost:3000` to view the website

 [Live Deployment](https://shortt.netlify.app/)